graphops/docs/docs/launchpad/guides/kubernetes-guide.md

 [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
 [upload-certs] Skipping phase.
-Please see --upload-certs [mark-control-plane] Marking the node iris as control-plane by adding the labels: [node-role.kubernetes.io/control-plane node.kubernetes.io/exclude-from-external-load-balancers]
+Please see --upload-certs [mark-control-plane] Marking the node demo as control-plane by adding the labels: [node-role.kubernetes.io/control-plane node.kubernetes.io/exclude-from-external-load-balancers]
-[mark-control-plane] Marking the node iris as control-plane by adding the taints [node-role.kubernetes.io/control-plane:NoSchedule]
+[mark-control-plane] Marking the node demo as control-plane by adding the taints [node-role.kubernetes.io/control-plane:NoSchedule]
 [bootstrap-token] Using token: 4y3umx.fnuv7v9pgp4jn74b [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] Configured RBAC rules to allow Node Bootstrap tokens to get nodes